 I was introduced to Asana recently during the Captivate and Convert course with Kyla Roma.
 It’s an online task management tool that is just beyond incredible.
 It also has an app which I downloaded immediately from the App Store.
 If you haven’t started using it yet you’re missing out on something really amazing.

-I only recently discovered Trello but I’m already in love with it.
+I love Trello for blog organization.
 It is a collaboration platform you can use to organize your ideas, manage your to-do list, and see what the rest of your team is working on.

 Do you love insanely in-depth and unbelievably helpful social analytics?
 Yeah, me too.
 That’s why I love FollowerWonk.
 This website allows you to review detailed statistics on your Twitter followers (and the Twitter followers of other users).
 You can even compare yourself to other Twitter followers, and compare your followers.
 Not that we’d ever encourage the comparison game but there is some amazing data inside this free resource.